ActurialCapital/acturialcapital-docs/docs/api_reference/strategy/portfolio_construction/optimize.md

 pandas.core.frame.DataFrame
 ```
 <div class="result" markdown>
 Adjusted closing prices of the asset, each row is a date and each column is a ticker/id.
-If returns data, variable `returns_data` should be turned to `True`.
 </div>

 ``` markdown title="group_constraints"